zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/deploy-byoc-aws/configure-vpc.md

 ### Step 4: Submit VPC information to Zilliz Cloud{#step-4-submit-vpc-information-to-zilliz-cloud}

 Once you have completed the above procedures on AWS, go back to Zilliz Cloud, enter the VPC ID, the subnet IDs, the security group ID, and the optional VPC endpoint ID in **Network settings**, and click **Next** to view the summary of the entire project deployment process.
-If everything is configured as expected, click **Create project** to start the process.
+If everything is configured as expected, click **Deploy** to start the process.

 ![JwMube1jQoCwMAx8KuicK1I9nBd](/byoc/JwMube1jQoCwMAx8KuicK1I9nBd.png)